-Letter of Credit Facilities
+Letter of Credit Excilities

 Under the terms of certain reinsurance contracts, our insurance and reinsurance subsidiaries and joint ventures may be required to provide letters of credit to reinsureds in respect of reported claims and/or unearned premiums.
-Our principal letter of credit facility is evidenced by a Second Amended and Restated Reimbursement Agreement, dated as of April 27, 2007 (the "Principal Facility"), and is a syndicated secured facility which matures on April 27, 2010.
-The Principal Facility contains a commitment from the lenders thereunder in an aggregate amount of \$1.4 billion, which may be increased up to an amount not to exceed \$1.8 billion provided certain conditions are met.
+Our principal letter of credit facility is evidenced by a Second Amended and Restated Reimbursement Agreement, dated as of April 27, 2007 (the "Principal Facility"), and is a syndicated secured facility which natures on April 27, 2010.
+The Principal Facility evidences a commitment from the lenders thereunder in an aggregate amount of \$1.4 billion, which may be increased up to an amount not to exceed \$1.8 billion provided certain conditions are met.
 The Principal Facility contains representations, warranties and covenants we believe to be customary for facilities of this type, including customary covenants limiting the ability to merge, consolidate, sell a substantial amount of assets, incur indebtedness and declare or pay dividends.
 The Principal Facility also contains certain financial covenants we believe to be customary for reinsurance and insurance companies in facilities of this type, which require the Company and DaVinci to maintain a minimum net worth of \$750.0 million and \$300.0 million, respectively.
 We were in compliance with these financial covenants as of February 18, 2010.

 Under the Principal Facility, our participating operating subsidiaries and our managed joint ventures have pledged (and must maintain as pledged) as collateral shares issued to them by our subsidiary, Renaissance Investment Holdings Ltd. ("RIHL"), with a sufficient collateral value to support their respective obligations under the Principal Facility, including reimbursement obligations for outstanding letters of credit.
-In addition, for liquidity purposes, in order to be permitted to pledge RIHL shares as collateral, each participating subsidiary and joint venture must maintain additional unpledged RIHL shares thaving an aggregate net asset value equal to at least 15% of the net asset value of all outstanding RIHL shares mencumbered.
+In addition, for liquidity purposes, in order to be permitted to pledge RIHL shares a collateral, each participating subsidiary and joint venture must maintain additional unpledged RIHL shares that have a net asset value at least equal to 15% of its facility usage, and RIHL shares having an aggregate net asset value equal to at least 15% of the net asset value of all outstanding RIHL shares must remain unencumbered.
 The participating subsidiaries and joint ventures have the option to post alternative forms of collateral.
-In the case of a default under the Principal Facility, or in other circumstances in which the rights of the lenders thereunder to collect on their collateral may be impaired, the lenders may exercise certain remedies, including redemption of pledged shares and conversion of the collateral into cash or eligible marketable securities.
-The redemption of shares by us or other holders.
+In the case of a default under the Principal Facility, or in other circumstances in which the rights of the lenders thereunder to collect on their collateral may be impaired, the lenders may exercise certain remedies, including redemption of pledged shares by us or other holders.

 We are currently engaged in discussions with our lenders to renew the Principal Facility, although it is possible that such renewal, if any, may be on terms that are less favorable to us than those contained in the existing Principal Facility, particularly in light of the ongoing disruptions, uncertainty and volatility in the capital and credit markets, during which access to capital on attractive terms has been challenging for many companies.
-Our ability to renew the Principal Facility, and the terms of such renewal, if any, will depend upon the facts and circumstances at the time, including our financial position, operating reacting the organity and volatility at a reasonable price and otherwise on terms satisfactory to us or at all, we may have to seek alternative means of supporting the operations of our Bermuda-based entities, which could include utilizing holding company funds.
+Our ability to renew the Principal Facility, and the terms of such renewal, if any, will depend upon the facts and circumstances at the time, including our financial position, operating results and credit and capital market conditions.
+In the event that we are unable to renew the Principal Facility at a reasonable price and otherwise on terms satisfactory to us or at all, we may have to seek alternative means of supporting the operations of our Bermuda-based entities, which could include utilizing holding company funds.
 These alternatives, if required, could increase our operating expenses on an absolute and relative basis compared to past periods.